 Business-to-business involves one business selling its product or services to another.
 These eCommerce businesses are primarily service providers, such as software companies, but they can also provide products such as electronic devices or office furniture.
 Indeed, complex products such as motorcycles will require multiple pieces produced by different companies before they are put together and sold to the end user.

-Startup costs for B2B can be high, but the market tends to be predictable and stable which reduces the risks involved.
+Startup costs for B2B can be high, but the market tends to be predictable and stable.
+It significantly reduces the risks involved.
 Unfortunately, this goes hand in hand with a limited customer pool.
-Additionally, decisions are not made by single individuals and because B2B usually involves large figures the purchasing process can be long.
-You can take comfort in the fact that once you have won a company over, customer loyalty tends to be high.
+Additionally, decisions are not made by single individuals and the purchasing process can take it long because B2B usually involves large figures.
+Here is some good news: you can take comfort in the fact that once you have won a company over, customer loyalty tends to be high.

-Business-to-government is a variant of the B2B model, but these businesses usually only have long-term contracts with the government or public administration.
-The services provided may include providing a secure website where the public can submit application forms to the government or designing databases for government offices.
+Business-to-government is a variant of the B2B model, but these businesses usually have only long-term contracts with the government or public administration.
+The services offered may include providing a secure website where the public can submit application forms to the government or designing databases for government offices.

 The consumer-to-government eCommerce business model is where the public interacts with the government online.
 C2G includes official informational websites and electronic tax filing portals.